Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Proof of Theorem

 \mysubsection{$\pi \circ X$ under $\Pbf$ is a reflected Brownian motion} At this point, we know that $\Ncal$ is a $\sigma$-finite measure on $\Ecal$ that satisfies the following properties: \begin{enumerate}[label=\Roman*)] \item $\Ncal(\zeta = + \infty) = 0$ (since $\pi \circ X$ under $\Pbf$ is upper bounded by $M \circ X$ by Lemma~\ref{lemma:joint-convergence}, which by Lemma~\ref{lemma:preliminary} is a Brownian motion with no drift reflected at $0$); \item $\Ncal(\epsilon \text{ is not continuous}) = 0$ (since $\pi \circ X$ under $\Pbf$ is almost surely continuous). \end{enumerate}

-In particular, $\Ncal$ induces a $\sigma$-finite measure $\Theta$ on the set of compact real trees via the usual coding of a compact real tree by a continuous excursion with finite length, see for instance Le Gall and Miermont~\cite[Section~$3$]{Le-Gall12:0}. \\
+In particular, $\Ncal$ induces a $\sigma$-finite measure $\Theta$ on the set of compact real trees via the usual coding of a compact real tree by a continuous excursion with finite length, see for instance~\cite[Section~$3$]{Le-Gall12:0}. \\

 Further, let $y > 0$ and $\epsilon^1$ be the first excursion of $\pi \circ X$ away from $0$ with height $> y$.
 Then by Lemmas~\ref{lemma:T} and~\ref{lemma:g-d}, we have $\P^n(\sup \epsilon^1 > x) \to \Pbf(\sup \epsilon^1 > x)$ for all $x$ outside a countable set, where this latter quantity is equal to $\Ncal(\sup \epsilon > x \mid \sup \epsilon > y)$ by definition of $\Ncal$.
 On the other hand,